Knez Mihailova Street: Rajićeva Shopping Mall

 Near the end of the street, between Knez Mihailova and Uzun Mirkova, a large complex of Rajićeva Shopping Mall was constructed.
 It was the location of the house of politician Toma Vučić Perišić.
 It was demolished in 1950 and the trolleybus roundabout was built, named Rajićeva, after the street.
 In 2000 an architectural design competition for this location was announced and the winning project was the one by Milan and Vladimir Lojanica.
 In 2003 the trolleybuses were removed from the location and in 2009 the government's permit for construction was granted.
 The construction itself was troubled and long.
 Fellow architects were mostly against the project.
 Zoran Manević, former president of the Club of Architects, called it a "monstrosity" while member of the Academy of Architecture, Branko Bojović, said there are many cultural issues why it shouldn't be built, naming just one of them, the Roman remains in this entire section of Belgrade, which are shallow and conserved under the ground.
 Another problem was the restitution as many objects were confiscated by the Yugoslav Communist authorities after the World War II.
 The construction dragged on for years.
-Israel investor, "ABD", daughter company of "Ashtrom", cited the reasons for that as the long and complicated process of obtaining permits, unregulated property ownership, archaeological explorations and financial problems due to the global economic crisis.
+Israel investor, "ABD", daughter company of "Ashtrom", cited the reasons for that as the long and complicated process of obtaining permits, unregulated property ownership, archaeological explorations and financial problems due to the 2008 financial crisis.
 The complex consists of the shopping mall, the first in downtown Belgrade, with 15,300 m2, which was open on 14 September 2017.
 There is also an underground garage with 450 parking spots.
 Much larger section, a luxurious Mama Shelter hotel with 60,000 m2 was opened in March 2018.